bbopt/nomad/doc/user_guide/source/GettingStarted.rst

 To conduct optimization in batch mode the users must define their separate blackbox program coded as a standalone program.
 Blackbox program executions are managed by NOMAD with system calls.

-.. sidebar:: A valid blackbox program:
+A valid blackbox program:
     - takes an input vector file as single argument,
     - reads space-separated values in input vector file,
     - returns evaluation values on standard output or file,
     - returns an evaluation status.

-In what follows we use the example in the ``$NOMAD_HOME/examples/basic/batch/example1``.
-This example optimization problem has a single objective, 10 variables, 3 nonlinear constraints and 20 bound constraints.
+In what follows we use the example in the ``$NOMAD_HOME/examples/basic/batch/single_boj``.
+This example optimization problem has a single objective, 5 variables, 2 nonlinear constraints and 8 bound constraints.

 .. image:: ../figs/example1.png
     :align: left
     :width: 650
     :alt: example 1

-.. warning:: The blackbox programs may be coded in any language (even scripts) but must respect **NOMAD format**:
+.. note:: The blackbox programs may be coded in any language (even scripts) but must respect **NOMAD format**:

     1. The blackbox program must be callable in a terminal window at the command prompt and take the input vector file name as a single argument.
 For the example above, the blackbox executable is ``bb.exe``, one can execute it with the command  ``./bb.exe x.txt``.
 Here ``x.txt`` is a text file containing a total of 5 values.